 KSL is directly east of downtown Cleveland, approximately 10-15 minutes by car or public transportation.

 Directions to the Campus - bus routes, printed maps, mobile maps on the bottom of this Campus Map page help you decide on local options for visiting campus.
 This map shows the library in relation to Euclid Avenue & the surrounding University Circle streets and intersections.

 Kelvin Smith Library is known as the Heart of the Campus and has metered street parking on surrounding streets.
 A well-marked parking garage is underground, with an entrance off of East Boulevard.
 The attended garage is between Severance Hall and the Library, and has hourly fees.
 An elevator near the glass Security Booth takes you to the plaza level and the main entrance of the library.

 Parking is also available in visitor lots throughout the university, and at nearby museum and hospital lots.

 Campus building doors operate via card-access in the evening.
 Everyone is required to have and show a current photo ID.
 Case is a private institution in an urban area, and ID entry assures everyone of a secure, quiet evening environment, with other researchers.

 Library hours vary with the academic calendar and change during breaks, interim sessions, and holidays.
 Please check ahead before visiting the library.
-Visitors are welcome during regular business hours; all other hours are reserved for enrolled and employed individuals and visitors are welcome to return the next business day.
+Visitors are welcome during defined general access hours; all other hours are reserved for enrolled and employed individuals and visitors are welcome to return the next business day.

 Visitors are welcome to come to the library and browse the collections.
 More information about working in the library includes details about access, computer and equipment use, and visitor borrowing privileges.